-- they have not engaged with earlier stages of the Support for Study process; - their physical and/or mental wellbeing has deteriorated/continued to deteriorate even with engagement at stage 1 and/or stage 2 of the Support for Study Procedure; - their support requirements are beyond what can reasonably be provided by the University.
+- they have not engaged with earlier stages of the Support for Study process; - their physical and/or mental wellbeing has deteriorated/continued to deteriorate even with engagement at Stage 1 and/or Stage 2 of the Support for Study Procedure; - their support requirements are beyond what can reasonably be provided by the University.

-A student may also be referred directly to stage 3 without being considered at an earlier stage in the process where they are assessed as being very high risk and demonstrate an ongoing risk to themselves and/or others.
+A student may also be referred directly to Stage 3 without being considered at an earlier stage in the process where they are assessed as being very high risk and demonstrate an ongoing risk to themselves and/or others.
+Direct referral to Stage 3 often arises from a Cause for Concern form submission.
+In such cases, the instigation of Support for Study procedures is discussed by Student Services and the Academic Office, and the programme team consulted where required.